 If you’ve read some of our other articles about couponing, you know how valuable they can be.
 Do some research before paying full retail price on baby formula.
-Most major retailers and manufacturers offer coupons on products year round through their website.
-Most website give you the ability to filter through hundreds or thousands of coupons and only view baby related products.
+Most major retailers and manufacturers offer coupons on products year-round through their website.
+Most websites give you the ability to filter through hundreds or thousands of coupons and only view baby related products.
 Be sure that the coupon will be accepted in your country and local area.
 For example, some coupons may be acceptable in the United States and not in Canada and vice versa, even it is from the same manufacturer.
-Depending on the brand, size and country where the coupon is found, you can save anywhere from $2-$8 per coupon of infant formula.
+Depending on the brand, size, and country where the coupon is found, you can save anywhere from $2-$8 per coupon of infant formula.

 Total savings = $2-$8/coupon of baby formula

 SmarkCanucks.ca is an example of a website that offers thousands of coupons specifically for Canadians.
 In the example below 33 matches were found for baby formula alone.

 Coupons.com is another example of a credible site.
 Although you cannot search for formula specifically.
 The site lets you filter by baby products.
 We found baby formula coupons for a third of the 23 infant products searched.
 It’s amazing how much money you can save as a couponer.

 Sign Up for Manufacturer’s Baby Programs online

 Many major manufactures of baby formula like Nestle, Enfamil and Similac have baby programs on their websites that offer support and market to soon to be and new parents.
 These programs offer parents nutritional advice, printed and digital magazines on a child’s development, videos, support and community chats among other things.

 To entice users to sign up for the program, they will typically offer a combination of free samples and coupons to be sent by mail in exchange for signing up for the program and allowing them to market products to you.
 Below are three sites that offer baby programs and the value in free gifts they provide.